Skip to content

 As you can see, the various Minnesota inchoate crimes overlap.
 They all involve an underlying offense that never happened.
 And this raises the specter of government abuse of these “pre-crime” laws.

 Another common issue is criminal intent.
-What is planning to intend to someday commit a criminal act?
+What is planning, to intend, to someday, commit a criminal act, maybe?
 Is that a crime?
 No. But how do you prove which side of that chained and blurry line you are on?
 And should we be criminalizing that?

 To an extent, the laws acknowledge this problem by providing half the punishment for some inchoate crimes; relative to their underlying offense.
 So, for example, if a presumptive sentence for an Ag Robbery was 48 months; then Attempt Ag Robbery would be a presumptive 24 months in prison.